-I am currently studying implicit modelling of mineral resources, and how to best represent our technique in virtual reality.
+I am currently studying implicit modelling of mineral resources, how to best represent our technique in virtual reality, and new methods of quantifying and communicating uncertainty.

 My research questions include: How do people interact with geologic models in virtual reality?
 How do they interpret and understand the uncertainty associated with the geologic model?